Police Station Representation

 Do I need Legal Representation at a Police Interview?

-Understanding Police Interviews Under the Police and Criminal Evidence Act 1984 (PACE) At Bell Lamb & Joynson, we are regularly asked about what to expect during a police interview and what rights individuals have under the Police and Criminal Evidence Act 1984 (PACE).
-Whether you’ve been invited to attend a voluntary interview or have been arrested, it’s […]
+Understanding Police Interviews Under the Police and Criminal Evidence Act 1984 (PACE) I am regularly asked about what to expect during a police interview and what rights individuals have under the Police and Criminal Evidence Act 1984 (PACE).
+Whether you’ve been invited to attend a voluntary interview or have been arrested, it’s essential to understand the process […]

 Case Review – Suspended Sentence in Paternity Fraud Case